YEAR 12 ART HISTORY SUMMER UNIVERSITY

 Spend four days experiencing student life at a world-class university with its own beautiful art gallery.

-In the summer, we run a Summer University for year 12 students, currently studying at a UK state school or FE college, with an interest in finding out more about Art History and the possibilities of studying the subject at degree level.
+The Courtauld Institute of Art’s Summer University is for year 12 students, currently studying at a UK state school or FE college, with an interest in finding out more about Art History and the possibilities of studying the subject at degree level.

-This is a free non-residential course designed for non-selective state school students whose parents or carers have not previously gone to university or who currently receive Income Support or Tax Credits.
+This is a free non-residential course designed for students from non-selective state school or college whose parents or carers have not previously gone to university, or who currently receive Income Support or Tax Credits.